Project

 The transport network is a crucial component of Critical Infrastructures (CIs), which are essential for the continuous operation and maintenance of logistics and the single market.
 EU policy has facilitated the development of an interconnected and easily accessible TEN-T transport network, which, however, also increases the risk of disruptions or damage.

-The EU-funded TRANSCEND project (Transport Resilience against Cyber and Non-Cyber Events to prevent Network Disruption) aims to equip freight transport operators with an integrated set of tools guidelines, and technological solutions to enhance protection, reduce risk, and improve resilience against various threats, both physical and cyber.
-To this end, the project will provide a digital platform for monitoring and visibility of threats and risks and will also develop 5 real-world pilots, divided into 3 mains: the airport pilot in Luxembourg, the rail-road terminal pilot in Bologna, Italy and the trimodal port pilot implementation in Spain; and 2 transferability demonstrators: the fluvial port of Budapest and the Egnatia’s highways in Greece.
+To this end, the project will provide a digital platform (Control Tower) for monitoring and increasing the visibility of threats and risks, and will develop 5 real-world pilot implementations, divided into 3 mains: the airport pilot in Luxembourg, the rail-road terminal pilot in Bologna, Italy and the trimodal port pilot implementation in Spain; and 2 transferability demonstrators: the fluvial port of Budapest and the Egnatia’s highways in Greece.

 Project mission